 The Best Guide to Writing a Critical Essay

 A critical essay is an analysis of a text such as a book, film, article, or painting.
 The objective of this type of article is to offer a text or an interpretation of some aspects of a text or to place it in a broader context.
 For example, a critical analysis of a book might look at the tone of the text to determine how that tone influences the meaning of the text in general.
 Likewise, a critical analysis of a movie might focus on the meaning of a recurring symbol in the movie.
 In any case, a critical essay should include an argumentative thesis about the text and many textual sources of evidence to help support your interpretation of the text.
-Read on to learn how to write a critical essay.
+Here is The Best Guide to Writing a Critical Essay.

 Make sure you understand the assignment.